AvaniBataviya/nextjs-nextauth/README.md

 ## Getting Started

-First, run the development server:
+First, create `.env.local` file at root of project and add all variables available in `.env.example` then run the development server:

 ```bash
 npm run dev